Fozlpok/ADA/C++/namespace.md

     return 0;
 }
 ```
-##c.In C++, all standard functions, constants, types, and
-objects are defined in the namespace std.
+## c.
+In C++, all standard functions, constants, types, and objects are defined in the namespace std.
 ```C++
 #include <iostream> // C++ standard I/O
 #include <cstdio> // C-style standard I/O